toshke/aws-keys-sectool/README.md

 on workstations and servers (use IAM roles for any compute, though!)

+❌  **IF YOUR IP IS NOT STATIC AND YOU DON'T USE -b OPTION YOU CAN EASILY LOCK YOURSELF OUT**

 ## Why?

 AWS long lived static credentials is still number 1 initial access vector